My One Pan Turkey Dinner serves 6 and includes a roast turkey breast, dressing, green beans with cranberries, and baked fruit all in one pan.

 Have a nice glass of wine or cup of good cheer!

-2:10 PM – Take Turkey Dinner out of the Oven
+2:10 PM – Take the Turkey Dinner out of the Oven

-Allow Turkey to Rest for 15 minutes before carving for maximum juiciness.
-Transfer side dishes to decorative bowls and platters.
-This dinner is so beautiful you also can leave the side dishes in the roasting pan for serving buffet style.
-Once the turkey is carved, it can be plated and placed on top of the coiled aluminum roasting rack.
+Allow the turkey to rest for 15 minutes before carving it for maximum juiciness.
+Transfer the side dishes to decorative bowls and platters.
+This dinner is so beautiful you also can leave the side dishes in the roasting pan and serve the dinner buffet style.
+Carve the turkey and plate it.
+If you are serving buffet style, the plated turkey can be placed on top of the coiled aluminum roasting rack.

 2:30 PM – Dinner is Served!